needle-mirror/com.unity.burst/Documentation~/docs/QuickStart.md

 # Just-In-Time (JIT) vs Ahead-Of-Time (AOT) Compilation

-When working on your projects in the editor (play mode), burst works in a Just-In-Time (JIT) fashion.
+When working on your projects in the editor (Play Mode), Burst works in a Just-In-Time (JIT) fashion.
 Burst will compile your code at the point that it is to be used.
-By default this is done asnychronously which means your code will be running under the default mono JIT until the compilation by burst has been completed.
+By default this is done asnychronously which means your code will be running under the default mono JIT until the compilation by Burst has been completed.
 You can control this behaviour via [`[BurstCompile]` options](AdvancedUsages.md#synchronous-compilation).

-However when you build your project into a Standalone Player, burst will instead compile all the supported code Ahead-Of-Time (AOT).
+However, when you build your project into a Standalone Player, Burst will instead compile all the supported code Ahead-Of-Time (AOT).
 AOT compilation at present, requires access to some linker tools for the respective platforms (similar to the requirements of IL2CPP).
 See [Burst AOT Requirements](StandalonePlayerSupport.md#burst-aot-requirements).

 See [Standalone Player Support](StandalonePlayerSupport.md).